ygorcosta/wedeploy.com/node/electric/src/pages/blog/running-an-application-on-a-specific-version-of-nodejs/index.md

 </figure>

 This solves at least these two problems:
-1. You can use all the experimental features which Node.js has already, but they are not available in the default version of Node.js which runs on WeDeploy.
+1. You can use all the experimental features which Node.js has already, even if they are not available in the default version of Node.js which runs on WeDeploy.
 2. In case of a vulnerability, you can immediately update the Node.js version even before we update the default version.

-To specify the designated version, you may use the standard "node" property in `package.json`.
-We honour its full syntax, as [specified](https://docs.npmjs.com/files/package.json#engines) by NPM so the following will work just fine:
+To specify the designated version, you may use the standard [engines property](https://docs.npmjs.com/files/package.json#engines) in your `package.json`.
+We honour npm's full syntax so the following will work just fine.

 Specifying range: